|Public Bulletin||This route is NOT recommended for NOVICE and INTERMEDIATE paddlers.

 |Information||This route is NOT recommended for NOVICE and INTERMEDIATE paddlers.

-The route follows the West Branch of the Medway River, and the Medway River proper throughout its entire length.
+The route is comprised of the East Branch of the Medway River, the Medway River proper, and Port Medway Lake.

 The area is not developed, and offers the experienced paddler an opportunity for exciting paddling in a remote setting.